tgray/muttqt/README.markdown

 ## Motivation ##

-I've used [lbdb][] for years, but began to have problems compiling the Mac OS X Address Book tool since it [lbdb][] is basically abandoned.
+I've used [lbdb][] for years, but began to have problems compiling the Mac OS X Address Book tool since [lbdb][] is basically abandoned.
 I went so far as to actually pick it up, hack on it a bit, and put [my version][tglbdb] on github.
 This is the version that can be found on the [homebrew][] packaging system for Mac OS X.